 Benchmarking can help identify weak spots in your operating system, which could mean it’s time to backup your files or download the new macOS.
-Although, even without benchmarking we can tell you that if you are running Sierra or an older version, it could be a good time to update to High Sierra.
+Although, even without benchmarking we can tell you that if you are running Sierra or an older version, it could be a good time to update to Catalina.
 At last, benchmarking can also demonstrate that your Mac needs decluttering and cleaning, as well as adding more RAM or upgrading to an SSD.

 Here are a few ways to find out the power of your Mac and benchmark your systems and hardware:

 Built into every Mac is Activity Monitor and other utility systems that measure performance, to an extent.
 In reality, none of them are equipped to benchmark the same way as iStat Menus.